What do UX designers need to know about accessibility?

 Create an accessibility plan

 What should be in the accessibility plan?
 Should the plan include everything?
 The answers to these questions will vary depending on your project and team.
-There are levels of ADA compliance but we will mention some basic aspects to keep in mind during the process.
+There are levels of the Americans with Disability Act (ADA) compliance but we will mention some basic aspects to keep in mind during the process.

 These serve as a great starting point during the prototyping phase.
 Be sure to do some research on the different levels of accessibility before making the official plan.